casdoor/casdoor-website/docs/provider/saml/aliyun.md

 Go to the application you just configured and you can find that there is an icon in the login page.

-Click the icon and jump to the Aliyun IDaaS login page, and then successfully login to the Casdoor after authentication.
+Click the icon and jump to the Alibaba Cloud IDaaS login page, and then successfully login to the Casdoor after authentication.

 ![Casdoor login](/img/providers/SAML/aliyun_casdoor_login.gif)